-In my second year, I was hit with a doozy of an exam schedule.
-All four of my finals, crammed into a 30 hour period over the very first two days of the exam period.
+In my second year, I was hit with a doozy of an exam schedule—all 4 of my finals, crammed into a 30-hour period over the very first 2 days of exams.

 My schedule was technically just outside of the requirements to receive an exam hardship (3 exams within 24 hours), so my professors weren’t able to offer me another time to write.
 I had to buckle down and work through the situation.

-I was concerned about reviewing all the material in time for my finals, but also about just getting through the two days themselves.
-How was I, someone who is easily distracted at the best of times, going to be able to stay focused enough to write 4 exams in a row?
+I was concerned about reviewing all the material in time for my finals, but also about just getting through the 2 days themselves.
+How was I going to be able to stay focused enough to write 4 exams in a row?

-This is the most important tip for me, as I, unfortunately, cannot function well without a solid 8 hours of sleep.
+This is the most important tip for me, as I can't function well without a solid 8 hours of sleep.
 Coffee just tends to accelerate my heart rate and make me lose focus, so I have to use alternatives to keep my energy levels up.
-Getting a good night’s rest is, obviously, the most effective.
+Getting a good night’s rest is the most effective!

 A lot of my friends were surprised when I said I wasn’t going to pull any all-nighters before my exams.
 I knew that by doing so, I would have become irritable, unfocused, and groggy, which would have canceled out any benefits of the extra study time.

-Even if it’s just 15 or 20 minutes, give your brain a break between your exams.
-I had about an hour between my exams each day.
-I used that time to sit outside, eat, and watch some YouTube videos.
-I felt a lot better after being able to laugh and refresh my mind for a few minutes, and doing so, better prepared me to dive right into another exam afterward.
+Even if it’s just 15 or 20 minutes, give your brain a rest between your exams.
+I used the hour between my exams each day to sit outside, eat, and watch some YouTube videos.
+I felt a lot better after being able to laugh and relax a bit, and therefore better prepared to dive right into another exam afterward.

-I find that it’s rarely productive to study in the hour or two before a test.
+I find that it’s rarely productive to study in the hour or two before a test, anyway.
 I’m usually too worked up to concentrate, and most of the information I go over vanishes by the time I open the exam booklet.

-Being able to refresh my brain instead of cramming more studying cuts down on some of the built-up stress I was feeling.
-Stress can be a part of the university experience, but there are lots of ways to manage it, or even use it to your advantage.
-As long as I’m making sure to give my brain breaks, I can keep the stress at a manageable level and use it for motivation to work hard.
+Taking a break really helped lessen the stress I was feeling and allowed me to stay motivated.
+While it's normal to be a bit stressed before an exam, there are lots of ways to manage it, or even use it to your advantage.
+As long as I’m making sure to give my brain breaks, I can turn my stress into motivation to work hard.

 Admitting this to myself was helpful in managing my expectations.
 It actually made me more motivated to do the best I could in the situation, instead of stressing about sticking to high standards.